Acceptable Use of Technology

-- Consider what you display on screen, what you print and what you send using mail, just like considering how you act and what you say aloud.
+- Consider what you display on screen, what you print and what you send using e-mail, just like considering how you behave and what you say

-- Never act in such a way that another user would feel uncomfortable accessing systems, for example, by sending or presenting harassing, intimidating, abusive or patently unwanted material to others.
-This includes presentation in messages, on screen and in print, where others might see.
+- Never act in such a way that another user would feel uncomfortable accessing systems, for example, by sending or presenting defamatory, obscene, harassing, intimidating, abusive or patently untrue or unwanted material to others.
+This includes presentation in messages, on screen and in print, where others might

 Respect the integrity of the systems.